tinymce/tinymce-docs/_includes/integrations/laravel-quick-start.md

   {% assign packageSource = "TinyMCE .zip package" %}
 {% endif %}

+[Laravel](https://laravel.com/) is a scaleable web application framework built on PHP.
 This guide assists with adding {{site.productname}} from the {{packageSource}} to pages or views in Laravel.
 The example Laravel project created in this procedure is based on the Laravel project documented in the Laravel Docs, under [Installation Via Composer](https://laravel.com/docs/8.x/installation#installation-via-composer).
 The guide will create two blades: one for the JavaScript and another for the editor placeholder, to reflect how {{site.productname}} should be used in production environments.

 ## Requirements